smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 Enabling this feature will force only one modal RPC to ever be displayed for every OEM implementing SDL.
 As a result, the system can not support multi ON-screen(ONS) and text-to-speech(TTS) RPCs notification.

-However, by using the parameter of UseCoreRpcConflictManagement set to Disable, SDL Core can continue to pass through ONS and TTS RPCs to the HMI as happens now.
+However, by using the parameter of `EnableRPCConflictManager` set to false, SDL Core can continue to pass through ONS and TTS RPCs to the HMI as happens now.

 ## Impact on existing code